-So today I want to share this yummy comfort food recipe with you.
-It brings slow-cooked chicken and sun-dried tomatoes together with whole wheat egg noodles and spinach in a thick and creamy broth.
+Quintessential comfort food, this chicken Florentine soup brings tender, shredded chicken and savory sun-dried tomatoes together with whole wheat egg noodles and spinach in a thick and creamy, almost gravy-like, broth.
 Better yet?
-This recipe is perfect for your Crock-pot (slow cooker) and doesn’t have any of those cream-of-gelatinous-toxins canned soups as ingredients.
+This recipe is perfect for your Crock-pot (slow cooker) and calls only for real food ingredients; you won’t need any of those cream of fill-in-the-blank canned soups.
 Who’s got your back?
 Yep, me.

 - 1 lb. boneless, skinless chicken breast